henriquetests/clipboard-health-test/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+I refactored the function to be more readable by using early returns and removing the nested if statements.
+This is more readable because it reduces the amount of nesting and makes it easier to follow the logic.